AlexanderMedici/Mario.js/README.md

 I did not commit often on this project kept thinking I could do it without running into too many problems...
 That was Wrong.
 The player can fall of the edges and mario will die So have to fix that.
 Mario lacks a jumpling sprite and running animation.
+Evil-Mushrooms keep walking and floating along even after they have no ground to walk on.

+## Final Thoughts
+After you play the game please let me know if there are any bugs you found that need to be fixed.